Rinnegatamante/Android2Vita-Candidate-Ports-List/README.md

   - libfmodevent.so
   - libfmodex.so
   - libfmodstudio.so
-- If only libfmod.so is present, the game CAN be ported with sound.
+- If libfmod.so or libfmodstudio.so is present, the game CAN be ported with sound.
 - If other FMOD files are there, the game CANNOT be ported with sound.
 ## How Do I Check Unity, Java and Kotlin Usage?
 - Extract the APK using an archive extracter (7-ZIP, WinZip)